 Although many tarot practitioners apply a Jungian psychological approach to their tarot work, there’s been a question as to whether Jung himself knew anything about tarot.
 In fact he did, and he would have liked to explore it more deeply but for a lack of hours in the day.
 Here are some of his references to the cards, although his tarot knowledge, especially of its history, was sorely lacking.
-Update: I’ve added brief notes by Jung on the Major Arcana here.
+Update: I’ve added brief notes by Jung on the Major Arcana here, and on “clouds of cognition” at the end of this article.

 On 16 September 1930, Jung wrote to a Mrs. Eckstein: